 In order to change the gear it is necessary to stop the PTO shaft of the tractor.
-After the PTO shaft has stopped the gear can be changed by means of operating an electric linear actuator which is controlled from the same wireless hand controller which also operates the machines hydraulic functions.
+After the PTO shaft has stopped the gear can be changed by means of operating a fixed linkage lever or an electric linear actuator which is controlled from the same hand controller which also operates the machines hydraulic functions.